-Description: Physics is the branch of science that studies the physical world, matter and energy and their
+Description: Physics is the branch of science that studies the physical world, matter and energy and their relationships.
+Major areas of study include: motion, electricity, optics, and modern physics.

 Class Time: Class meets every day with an additional lab period every other day.